 Beginners Japanese Dictionary with Grammar ad free version

-•more than 22,000 of the common words from the famous EDICT dictionary
+•more than 220,000 words from the famous EDICT dictionary

 •plus a Japanese grammar engine especially for beginners